DMacMakes/dmacdocs/content/en/torrens/aac202/week3/index.md

 ## Week 2 Deliverables

 Previously you submitted your choice of concept to the forum.
-This week, you submitted a plan and your subdiv and game res models.
+This week, you submitted a plan and your subd and game res models.

 [week 2](../week2/#deliverable-this-week)